Catching up with reality

 If it's taking a while to develop your feature, and you want to catch up with what's in the current Home Assistant dev

-branch, you can use git rebase
+branch, you can either use git merge

 You should have added an additional remote

 after you clone your fork.
-If you did not, do it now before proceeding.
+If you did not, do it now before proceeding:

 git remote add upstream https://github.com/home-assistant/core.git